by Michelle Badash, MS

 The Society of Thoracic Surgeons

 Barrett's esophagus.
-National Digestive Diseases Information Clearinghouse website.
+National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at:

 ...(Click grey area to select URL)